karatelabs/karate/README.md

     testCompile 'com.intuit.karate:karate-junit4:0.8.0'
     testCompile 'com.intuit.karate:karate-apache:0.8.0'
 ```

-### TestNG instead of JUnit
-If you want to use [TestNG](http://testng.org), use the artifactId [`karate-testng`](https://mvnrepository.com/artifact/com.intuit.karate/karate-testng).
-If you are starting a project from scratch, we strongly recommend that you use JUnit.
-Do note that [dynamic tables](#data-driven-features), [data-driven](#data-driven-tests) testing and [tag-groups](#cucumber-tags) are built-in to Karate, so that you don't need to depend on things like the TestNG [`@DataProvider`](http://testng.org/doc/documentation-main.html#parameters-dataproviders) anymore.

-Use the [TestNG test-runner](#running-with-testng) only when you are trying to add Karate tests side-by-side with an existing set of TestNG test-classes, possibly as a migration strategy.
-One of the things you would miss if you use TestNG is the [JUnit HTML report](#junit-html-report) that is very useful for troubleshooting tests in dev-mode.

 ### Quickstart
 It may be easier for you to use the Karate Maven archetype to create a skeleton project with one command.
 You can then skip the next few sections, as the `pom.xml`, recommended directory structure and starter files would be created for you.